-- The future rate of investment earnings (net of investment taxes and fees): 7.0 percent (2017: 7.0 per cent); and - The CPI of 2.5 percent (2017: 2.5 per cent).
+- The future rate of investment earnings (net of investment taxes and fees): 7.0 per cent (2018: 7.0 per cent); and - The CPI of 2.5 per cent (2018: 2.5 per cent).

 The Scheme uses sensitivity analysis to monitor the potential impact of changes to key variables about which assumptions need to be made.
 The Scheme has identified two assumptions (being the discount rate and the rate of salary adjustment) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.